espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

    -  If static IPv4 address is enabled, DHCP will be disabled;
    -  If DHCP is enabled, static IPv4 address will be disabled;
    -  The last configuration overwrites the previous configuration.
+-  When using static IP, AT does not provide IP conflict detection.
+You can implement your own detection mechanism if needed.

 Example
 ^^^^^^^^